Sunday, 21 June 2015

 We soon came to the hamlet of Thorey and it was all downhill from there to the Pont d’Ouche, where we met the Canal of Burgundy for the first time.

 Under the massive overpass of the autoroute, we saw the welcome lights of a bar and hurried in for coffee.
 We had taken almost four hours to cover the six kilometres from Bligny to here.

 Much revived and still euphoric over the rescue of the hat, we walked the few steps to the port and found another bar, with a pleasant terrace right beside the canal, so we stopped for a second round of refreshments, even though we still had a long way to go.

 It was all very agreeable and we felt a sense of homecoming when we crossed the bridge and started off along the towpath.

 The surrounding land was much hillier than on the Canal du Midi and it must have been difficult for its builders to find a route (although it was over a century later, so they had probably learned a thing or two).
 Pont d’Ouche was at the southernmost point of a sharp turn around a high forested bluff, and as the land continued to rise, there were frequent locks.

-At Crugey we had intended to branch off up the road to the hill fortress of Châteauneuf, which was a Plus Beau Village, but instead we decided to stay on the canal, as we had already walked a lot further than we meant to, with the drama of the hat.
+At Crugey we had intended to branch off up the road to the hill fortress of Châteauneuf, which was a Plus Beau Village, but we decided to stay on the canal, as we had already walked a lot further than we meant to, with the drama of the hat.